 That is the initial two-step of European integration: from being worthy of pursuing almost for its own sake (without much regard for results) to being officially justified by reference to peace, and then prosperity.
 As we have seen, prosperity, too, is increasingly becoming problematic as a legitimating resource in the wake of the economic crises, though there are arguments to show that the EU was unable to keep track with global economic progress already from the eighties onwards.

 But on the process of European integration went, inspired by the lofty goals of peace and prosperity, or perhaps other ones.
 As it progressed, it increasingly stood in need of legitimation.
 Once it began relating to national constitutions and affecting the lives of citizens, it could no longer be carried by a central group of elites alone, without needing to justify what was happening.
 We have discussed the options open to the community as a dilemma: input legitimacy versus output legitimacy.
 Because input legitimacy requires a sufficiently unified underlying will of the people (Gemeinsamkeitsglauben) and this was and remains altogether absent on the European level, the alternative path was chosen.
 Output legitimacy is about effective problem-solving and so the European community set about creating institutions that could meet this challenge.
 Because the problems concerned need to be agreed upon by the community as a whole, however, there is a limitation on the scope of what can be discussed.
 Notably, as Fritz Scharpf has shown, pursuing conflict-minimizing solutions or avoiding political perceptibility becomes an important strategy to avoid putting too much strain on the EU’s legitimizing resources.
 This strategy has in turn shaped the political direction of the EU itself.
 Decisions of positive integration would have to be taken via political channels, and this has proven to be a very difficult matter because of the ‘consensus barriers’ involved.
 However, decisions of negative integration could be pursued via juridical means.
-Together with the European Commission, the ECJ’s task has been to ‘fill in the gaps’ that were left in the Treaty.
+Together with the European Commission, the task to ‘fill in the gaps’ that were left in the Treaty Fell to the European Court of Justice.
 The ECJ pursued integration by removing national regulation that was thought to hinder a competitive single market – and since individual juridical decisions were nearly invisible, it could do so without much political upheaval.

 In so doing, the ECJ had to clear up the relationship between EU law and national constitutions.
 A year after the end of the Algerian war, it concluded that it was possible for individuals (and corporations) to bring member states before the European court on the grounds that the latter had violated EU law.
 In treating the claimant’s case at all, the ECJ made it the case that one could sue sovereign states based on EU law.
 In its verdict, the ECJ accordingly stated that based on the spirit of the Treaties, a new legal order had been created at the time of founding: thus making itself the spokesperson for the spirit of the Treaties and making it the case that foundation had in fact entailed the subsumption of national legal orders under the new, European one.
 This was later clarified to entail the supremacy of European law over national law.
 The vantage point thus created was almost completely immunized from the influence of national and European citizens alike.
 This meant that the ECJ itself and the policies of negative integration that it favoured were, as Jürgen Habermas expresses it, increasingly unassailable.
 We may here trace a displacement of the initial political-moral dignity of the project of European integration to the institutional-juridical level: democratic publics cannot be involved in this kind of technical matter, after all.